tmbuza/iMAP/README.md

 3. [mothur:v1.41.3](https://hub.docker.com/r/tmbuza/mothur) for sequence classification and generating of mothur-based OTU tables.
 4. [qiime2core:v2019.1](https://hub.docker.com/r/tmbuza/qiime2core) for sequence classification and generating of qiime2-based OTU table.

 Run the following to install the images.
 Alternatively, to install individual image use `docker pull tmbuza/imagename`.
-It is likely that some users may require administative right, in such cases add *sudo* before the command.

 ```{}
 # All images at once